macSands/dissmapr/README.md

 `dissmapr` is an R package for analysing compositional dissimilarity and biodiversity turnover across spatial gradients.
-It provides scalable, modular workflows that integrate species occurrence, environmental data, and multi-site metrics to quantify and predict biodiversity patterns.
-A core feature is the use of zeta diversity, which extends beyond pairwise comparisons to capture shared species across multiple sites—offering deeper insight into community assembly, turnover, and connectivity.
-By incorporating modern approaches such as multi-site Generalised Dissimilarity Modelling (MS-GDM), `dissmapr` enables robust mapping, bioregional classification, and scenario-based forecasting.
+It provides scalable, modular workflows that integrate species occurrence, environmental data, and multi-site compositional turnover metrics to quantify and predict biodiversity patterns.
+A core feature is the use of zeta diversity, which extends beyond pairwise comparisons to capture shared species across multiple sites - offering deeper insight into community assembly, turnover, and connectivity, for both rare and common species.
+By incorporating different regression methods within the framework of Multi-Site Generalised Dissimilarity Modelling (MS-GDM), `dissmapr` enables robust mapping, bioregional classification, and scenario-based forecasting.
 Designed for flexibility and reproducibility, it supports biodiversity monitoring and conservation planning at landscape to regional scales.

 ------------------------------------------------------------------------